Angelo942/gdb_plus/README.md

 p = process("./challenge", aslr=False)
 dbg = Debugger(p, script=gdbinit)

+#pidof process : 3134
 dbg = Debugger(3134, script=gdbinit, binary="./challenge")
 ```

-Calling the exploit with pwntools arguments `NOPTRACE` or `REMOTE` will allow you to disable all actions related to gdb and test your exploit localy or attack the remote target without having to comment anything.
+Executing with pwntools arguments `NOPTRACE` or `REMOTE` will allow you to disable all actions related to gdb and test your exploit localy or attack the remote target without having to comment anything.

 **Note**
 Debugger can also take as parameter a dictionary for the environment variables.
 You CAN use it to preload libraries, but if you want to do it for the libc I would advise to **patch the rpath** of the binary instead (if you don't know how take a look at [spwn](https://github.com/MarcoMarce) or [pwninit](https://github.com/io12/pwninit).
 This will prevent problems when running `system("/bin/sh")` that will fail due to LD_PRELOAD and may hide other problems in your exploit.